Aboriginals Protection and Restriction of the Sale of Opium Act 1897

 The Aboriginals Protection and Restriction of the Sale of Opium Act 1897 (Qld), was an Act of the Parliament of Queensland.
 It was the first instrument of separate legal control over Aboriginal peoples, and was more restrictive than any contemporary legislation operating in other states.
 It also implemented the creation of Aboriginal reserves to control the dwelling places and movement of the people.

 Amendments and various pieces of replacement legislation were passed in the 20th century, but it was not until passage of the Aboriginal Land Act 1991 and Torres Strait Islander Act 1991 that the main features of the 1897 Act regarding control of land and people were replaced.

 Background

-By the late nineteenth century, many in Queensland believed that the Aboriginal peoples, greatly reduced in number because of dispersal, malnutrition, opium use, and infectious diseases, were a "dying race".
+By the late 19th century, many in Queensland believed that the Aboriginal peoples, greatly reduced in number because of dispersal, malnutrition, opium use, and infectious diseases, were a "dying race".
 Under pressure from the community, the Government of Queensland, commissioned Archibald Meston to assess the issue.
 Meston made a number of recommendations, some of which were the basis for the Aboriginals Protection and Restriction of the Sale of Opium Act 1897.
 Though the Act's creators considered it a solution to a short-term problem, its administrators used it as a device for social engineering and control.